 Fees for Research and Retrieval

-- The average hourly rate per FTE is $25.00.
-This rate will be charged in quarter hour increments for the costs of researching or retrieving any documents requested.
+- The hourly rate referenced above will be charged in quarter hour increments for the costs of researching or retrieving any requested documents.
 This fee will also apply to the time Division or DORA personnel must spend in attendance while a third party is reviewing documents.

 Fees for Records Manipulation

 - If the Division or DORA, in its discretion, manipulates data in order to respond to a specific request, and in so doing, generates a record in a form not used by the Division or DORA, the actual costs of manipulating such data and generating such records will be assessed.

 - The Division or DORA may charge the actual fee for transmission of records by United States mail, other delivery service, or facsimile.

 - No transmission fee will apply when transmission is by electronic mail.